10 Nov 2018 Marsha Tusk

 EOS Developers Detect a Fake App on Google Play

-The malicious group behind the scam app are claiming to be EOS RIO, however, the Brazilian EOS developers' team announced that they have nothing to do with the app and their wallet app is yet to be published officially on Play Store for Android users.
+The malicious group behind the scam app is claiming to be EOS RIO, however, the Brazilian EOS developers' team announced that they have nothing to do with the app and their wallet app is yet to be published officially on Play Store for Android users.

 SimplEOS, an app for storing EOS explicitly, has been launched both for PCs and Android devices, but EOS RIO’s claim was reviewed by Google, and the app was successfully unlisted in order to protect EOS users from a scam like this one.

 Unfortunately, EOS RIO doesn’t have information about the number of times the app was downloaded and how many users have interacted with it.
-They are taking the opportunity to remind the EOS and crypto community that such malicious applications aim to obtain one’s username, password and private key in order to steal their available digital funds.
+They are taking the opportunity to remind the EOS and crypto community that such malicious applications aim to obtain one’s username, password, and private key in order to steal their available digital funds.

 Many users have been a victim of similar malicious acts.
 YouTubers, the Hogetwins, lost over $8,000 in crypto from a fake third-party EOS wallet on the Apple App Store.
 Apple removed the app from its platform shortly after the story gained momentum on social media.